Rick-Matsukura/USGI-Data-Processing/README.md

-# Batch Processing with Pandas and Spark, and Micro-batch with Spark Streaming
+# Batch and Micro-batch Processing with Pandas, Spark, and Spark Streaming

 This repository contains scripts for performing batch processing with Pandas and Apache Spark, as well as micro-batch processing using Spark Streaming.
-The repository also includes a `docker-compose.yml` file to set up a distributed processing environment using Docker.
+The repository also includes a `docker-compose.yml` file to set up a executing environment with distributed computing implementation using Docker.

 ## Contents

+- **docker-compose.yml**: A Docker Compose configuration file that sets up a executing environment for 3 python files below, containing Spark cluster with one master and three worker nodes, along with additional services like Kafka, and Zookeeper to support streaming and interactive analysis.

 - **Batch_Processing_with_Pandas.py**: A Python script that demonstrates batch processing using the Pandas library.
-This script reads large datasets, performs data transformations, and outputs the processed data.
+This script reads datasets, performs batch processing, and outputs the processed data.

 - **Batch_Processing_with_Spark.py**: A Python script for batch processing using Apache Spark.
-It leverages Spark's distributed computing capabilities to efficiently process large datasets.
+This script basically outputs the same output as the batch processing with Pandas python file.

 - **Micro-batch_Processing_with_Spark_Streaming.py**: This script demonstrates micro-batch processing using Spark Streaming.
-It processes streaming data in small, continuous batches, enabling near real-time data analysis.
+It processes streaming data in small, continuous batches, reading and processing data every second.

-- **docker-compose.yml**: A Docker Compose configuration file that sets up a Spark cluster with one master and three worker nodes, along with additional services like Jupyter, Kafka, and Zookeeper to support streaming and interactive analysis.

 ## Prerequisites